 |

 Thin coil is required to be applied first to all joints so that in can squeeze in all the smallest gaps.
-Second, thicker coil, is required to create a stronger bond between the pieces and create aesthetically pleasing curves
+Second, thicker coils, are required to create a stronger bond between the pieces and create aesthetically pleasing curves

 Make thin coil (soft clay)